osiweb/Hardware/new/sol20/sides/README.md

 There is a 1-inch square in the file, in case you need to adjust the scale.

-The files contain outlines for the walnut sides, as well as the melamine inner part of each side.
+The files contain outlines for the walnut sides, as well as the masonite inner part of each side.

 There are multiple layers for each element: